kianryan/kianryan.github.io/_posts/2022-11-28-psion-sidecar-ppp-modem-and-terminal.md

 If your client device can support PPP, we can go a step further, and provide a PPP service on the Pi for your RS232 device.
 This will allow your device to use the Pi both as a Linux terminal, and as a gateway to use it's own software to the outside world.

 There's security implications to this.
 It's not the 1980s or 1990s.
-Excise some caution.
+Exercise some caution.

 We're going to run the PPP service over serial, so please ensure you have a working a working RS232 serial terminal connection with
 RTS/CTS before continuing.
 We will also be disabling the serial console, since we'll be the serial port for the PPP service.